internetonfire/iof-tools/README.md

 With this modification, the initial path preferred will be the one between node 16 and 18 ( AS 17 and 19 respectively),and this will be the link to be specified as the "broken" link (see section below for more details) with the command ``./run-experiment.sh -a 19 -n 17``

+#### Destinations removal on Elmokashfi topologies

+Multiple destinations in Elmokashfi topologies are fully supported, but having a lot of destination routes will slow down the first convergence phase (when the network topology is starting up).
+Depending on the number of nodes, if you don't remove the destinations this step can take hours/days (as an example, a 4000nodes topology with 4000 destinations configured is converging in around 37 hours using DPC MRAI settings).
+The best solution is to keep the destinations on the graph and have them configured and ready to use in the Bird configuration files and before we deploy the experiment we can easily comment out the exporting command on all the Bird configuration files.
+With this method you can easily start up a simulation with a single node exporting a destination (we always export a destination on the node generating the change in the network).
+With a single destination exported, the network will usually converge in less than 5/10 minutes.

+To comment out all the exported destinations you can use sed:

+``
+cd BIRD-CONFIG-FILES-DIR &&
+sed -i -E 's/(^include  "bgpSessionExp.*)/#\1/' h_*/bgp_h_*.conf
+``

+You can then decide which node will trigger the change in the network, as an example if you decide to use the Autonomous System 100, you'll need to uncomment the export session on that node (so it will correctly announce his route). **IMPORTANT NOTE** to remember: on the graphml and on the Bird directory structure the Node ID is always the Autonomous System Number minus one (the graphml node ids are starting from 0, while the AS0 does not exist) so if you want to have AS 100 announcing his route this is the sed command to use:

+``
+cd BIRD-CONFIG-FILES-DIR && sed -i -E 's/(#)(include  "bgpSessionExp.*)/\2/' h_99/bgp_h_99.conf
+``

+After this modification, when you deploy the topology, the AS100 will start announcing his route.

 # Experiment deployment and execution
 To deploy an experiment on the Testbed, a mix of ansible playbooks and various scripts is needed.